prabusw/howto/README.md

 Requirements:

 1.Ability to work in command line and edit files with console text editors like nano, vi etc.
 2.Timeshift backup of your system on an external drive or on a partition different from /.
 3.LiveCD or USB disk with liveCD image in it.
 4.Backup of all your data folder, home folder etc on an external drive.

 Tested with Linux Mint20.0, which was upgraded earlier from 19.3.
 The original installation was 19.2.
 The entire process may take a few hours, as you need to finish the OS installation once and do a Timeshift restoration once.

 Warning: Remember to test your timeshift backup atleast once by restoring them to a different partition and do a test drive on the restored OS/data to avoid regrets later.
 Also remember to test your data/home folder backup before you proceed further.
-Even though those partitions are untouched, it is better to test and understand the process of restoration once, if something goes wrong.
+Even though those partitions are untouched, it is better to test and understand the process of restoration once, incase something goes wrong.

 The entire steps below depend on the above Timeshift backup and you are going to wipe your entire OS installation before you complete the conversion of root partition to btrfs.